mnath30/Portfolio/README.md

 My portfolio contains the following pages:
  * Projects
    *  Projects page lists all the projects that I have worked on.
-For each project the scour code has been provided along with the link to see the live project hosted online.
+For each project the source code has been provided along with the link to see the live project hosted online.
  * Blogs
    *  Blogs page provides information about all the blogs that I have written.